gregnavis/active_record_doctor/README.md

 change the type of companies.id to bigint
 ```

-The above means `comanies.id` should be migrated to a wider integer type.
+The above means `companies.id` should be migrated to a wider integer type.
 An
-example migration to accomplish this looks likes this:
+example migration to accomplish this looks like this:

 ```ruby
 class ChangeCompaniesPrimaryKeyType < ActiveRecord::Migration[5.1]